anuragambuja/data-engineering-tools/git.md

 - Initialize Git repository(/.git/): `git init`
 - Check repository status: `git status`
 - remembers all the changes we've committed so far, in the order we committed: `git log`
-- List all commits which are in the "testing" but not in the "master" branch: `git log master..testing`
+- The double dot operator allows you to select all commits which are reachable from a commit c2 but not from commit c1.
+The syntax for this is "c1..c2".
+A commit A is reachable from another commit B if A is a direct or indirect parent of B. List all commits which are in the `testing` but not in the `master` branch: `git log master..testing`.
+The triple dot operator allows to select all commits which are reachable either from commit c1 or commit c2 but not from both of them.
+This is useful to show all commits in two branches which have not yet been combined: `git log <branch1>...<branch2>`
 - Show all local and remote branches that (local) git knows about: `git branch -a`
 - Delete a branch (add --force (-f) option if something that hasn't been merged or use -D which combines -d -f together): `git branch -d <branch name>`
 - To checkout and create a branch, use `git checkout -b new_branch`.
 This is same as doing: `git branch new_branch` and `git checkout new_branch`